-The ASA has consistently upheld complaints against non-food products making ‘organic’ claims where the ad claims implicitly or explicitly that an independent standard has been met.
+The ASA has historically upheld complaints against non-food products making ‘organic’ claims where the ad claims implicitly or explicitly that an independent standard has been met.

-Advertisers should take care not to contradict claims.
-One advertiser described a candle as being ‘organic’ whilst stating that certification companies did not allow waxes to be classed as organic because of the process of turning oil into wax which the ASA considered to contradict rather than qualify the claim (NEOM Ltd t/a NEOM Luxury Organics, 9 January 2013).
+Advertisers should also take care not to contradict claims in their ads.
+One advertiser described a candle as being ‘organic’ whilst stating that certification companies did not allow waxes to be classed as organic because of the process of turning oil into wax, which the ASA considered to contradict rather than qualify the claim (NEOM Ltd t/a NEOM Luxury Organics, 9 January 2013).

 Any advertisers wanting to make other environmental claims about their product are reminded that they need to follow the entirety of Section 11, including ensuring that the meaning of environmental claims isclear and that their claims are based on the full life cycle of the product.